RPGReki/crystaldown/pages/01-life-in-avan-forest/46-lecarvi-the-bard.md

 I quickly get a glance of her character info.

-{% include character-window character="lecarvi-1-46" %}
+{% include character/window.md character="lecarvi-1-46" %}

 Enhanced Intuition, so I guess it's not as good as Matt's Super Intuition.